qutip/qutip/qutip/nonmarkov/bofin/docs/bosonic.rst

     from qutip import *
     from bofin.heom import BosonicHEOMSolver

-If one is using the C++ bofin_fast package, the import is instead
+If one is using the C++ BoFiN_fast package, the import is instead

 .. code-block:: python